 How will you know that you’ve reached the successful completion of the project?
 What does project success look like?
 Be sure to define these metrics using KPIs.

-Best Practices for Implementing and Adjusting Your Project Plan
+Best Practices for Project Planning

 - A project plan should be much more than a roadmap.
 To give a client a complete view of a project, it should be combined with an estimate and a statement of work too.